SpaceGameTeam/FarOut/README.md

 ## Build Instruction

-On Linux, ![here] (https://www.sfml-dev.org/tutorials/2.5/start-linux.php) are instructions on installing SFML and compiling a program.
+On Linux, <a href=https://www.sfml-dev.org/tutorials/2.5/start-linux.php>here</a> are instructions on installing SFML and compiling a program.

 ## Project Roadmap